tolkit/fasta_window_stats/README.md

 The main script uses itertools, sys, os, re, collections, argparse, shutil.

-### Output
+### Output visualisation

-If you clone this locally, the example.html should work... but I made a private example at https://observablehq.com/d/66426ebaca01559d.
+If you clone this locally and fire up a server, the example.html should work... but I made a private example at https://observablehq.com/d/66426ebaca01559d.